lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 However, some main commands will be explained.

 Create a container from the image from the NGC catalog.
-(For this example, the alpha partition is used):
+(For this example, the alpha is used):

 ```console
 marie@login$ srun -p alpha --nodes 1 --ntasks-per-node 1 --ntasks 1 --gres=gpu:1 --time=08:00:00 --pty --mem=50000 bash    #allocate one GPU